hspearman/hspearman.github.io/_posts/2020-02-09-laymen's-guide-to-the-linux-filesystem-hierarchy.md

 # Ethos

 It's a continual goal of mine to gain a more cohesive understanding of Linux.
-As a small step towards that goal, I set out to understand the philosophy behind its filesystem hierarchy.
+As a small step towards that goal, I set out to **understand the philosophy behind its filesystem hierarchy**.

 If you're not a Linux wizard, it can be daunting to understand the intention behind its tersely-named directories: three-to-four letter names like `opt` and `etc` don't always make it easy to grok their purpose.

 I'm not a Linux wizard myself.
 Though, I strive to understand its madness on my journey to become a more holistic software engineer.
 Beyond shear curiosity, Linux exhibits many clever design decisions that may influence the way you approach other problems (see my previous post about [applying unix philosophy to your note-taking setup](/2018/12/30/how-to-take-notes/)).

-I wrote this layman's guide to not only solidify my own understanding, but explain the basics of each directory to the other Linux laymen of the world as well.
+I wrote this layman's guide to not only solidify my own understanding, but to **explain the basics of each directory** to the other Linux laymen of the world as well.

 Let's dive in.